Design Patterns in Java

 }//End of the FactoryCreator.

-Step 8: Use the FactoryCreator to get AbstractFactory in order to get factories of concrete classes
+Step 8: Use the FactoryCreator to get AbstractFactory in order to

 by passing an information such as type.